tsbarnes/epdtext/README.md

 ## Making your own

-The framework is extensible, so you can write your own screens as well, each screen is a Python module providing the `handle_btn_press` and `print_to_display` functions.
+The framework is extensible, so you can write your own screens as well, each screen is a Python module providing the `handle_btn_press`, `print_to_display`, and `iterate_loop` functions.

 For more information on how to create your own screens, check the wiki.